epfl-dlab/WikiHist.html/3_create_mysql_db/README.md

                    valid_until_timestamp int ) CHARACTER SET binary;
 ```

-Because the templates and modules insertion file is around 80 GB, the following guide can be used to speed up the insertion process: https://dba.stackexchange.com/questions/83125/mysql-any-way-to-import-a-huge-32-gb-sql-dump-faster
+Because the templates and modules insertion file is around 80 GB, the [this guide] (https://dba.stackexchange.com/questions/83125/mysql-any-way-to-import-a-huge-32-gb-sql-dump-faster) can be used to speed up the insertion process.
 Also max_allowed_packet should be at least 100 MB - set up `max_allowed_packet=100M` in the `my.cnf` setup file.

 With the following command the data is inserted:
 ```
 pv final_insert.sql | docker exec -i mysql1 mysql -uroot -proot --init-command="SET SQL_LOG_BIN = 0;" mediawiki_tmd
 ```
+following
 After the insertion is completed, few other things need to be done to create the final dataset:
 * Creates the id field.
 ```